IHE/RAD.IRA/input/pagecontent/rad-x3.md

 **Figure 2:3.X3.4-1: Interaction Diagram**

 #### 2:3.X3.4.1 Open Report Context Request Message
-The Sender sends an event to the Manager to initiate a new report context.
+The Sender sends an event to the Manager to open a report context.
 The Sender shall support sending such messages to more than one Manager.

 The Manager shall support handling such messages from more than one Sender.

 ##### 2:3.X3.4.1.1 Trigger Events

 A Sender uses this transaction when:
-- It determines that work should begin on a new report, and initiates a new context to coordinate that work with other Subscribers.
+- It determines that work should begin on a new report, and opens a new context to coordinate that work with other Subscribers.
 - It determines to resume a previously opened report that has not yet complete, and re-opens the same context to coordinate that work with other Subscribers.

 ##### 2:3.X3.4.1.2 Message Semantics